irrdnet/irrd/docs/admins/object-validation.rst

 * Any objects submitted to IRRd directly (i.e. not from mirrors) should always be entirely valid.
 If they are not, the end user can fix their object and continue from there.
-* The NTTCOM database has some legacy objects which require more leniency with an initial import, but we aim to be as restrictive as reasonably possible.
-It should not be possible to update invalid objects without correcting their issues.
+* Many databases have some legacy objects which require more leniency with an initial import, but we aim to be as restrictive as reasonably possible.
+It should not be possible to update invalid authoritative objects without correcting their issues.
 * Mirrors contain wildly variant objects, so IRRd performs the minimal level of validation needed to correctly index and query them.
-* Under no condition may IRRd provide responses to any query, which are missing certain objects because indexed data could not be extracted from them, without logging errors about failing to import these objects.
+* IRRd must never provide responses to any query, which are missing certain objects because indexed data could not be extracted from them, without logging errors about failing to import these objects.
 * If objects are received from mirrors that can not be accepted, e.g.